 If you’re an aficionado, you’ll have your favourite Mark.
 Mine is the just mentioned Mark IX, the quintessential Spitfire, boasting a perfect mix of the original’s virtues of agility and viceless flight characteristics with the power, speed, and hitting power of the more advanced variants.
 It was capable of over 400 MPH and armed with 20mm cannons.

 It’s terrible, I suppose, that such an aesthetic masterpiece was produced not for display as a form of kinetic art, but as a ruthless, vicious killing machine.
-Perhaps nothing was ever cloaked in a form that bore such little resemblance to its function.
+Perhaps nothing was ever cloaked in a form that was less evocative of its true function.
 It wasn’t there to be admired.
 It came out of the Sun to murder you.
 Literally thousands of enemy pilots died by running afoul of Spitfires, and one doubts many of them took a moment to admire the lines of the thing that was cutting them to ribbons.
 As a weapon, it was no less brutal and effective than a broadsword made of blue steel, and woe to the many poor souls turned into ground chuck by those 20mm cannon, yet still, despite what you know about the ugly realities, its perfect beauty is all you can see.